-“When you’re competing in an Elite Series event, you may have a day wedged among the 3 or 4 that ain’t good.
+“When competing in an Elite Series event, you may have a day wedged among the 3 or 4 that ain’t good.
 And that’s when I’ll pull out the Etch A Sketch, draw a little sumthin’, erase it, and remind myself to start over,” says Swindle.
-“It provides a clean slate to remind me of what I’m gonna do, and what I need to accomplish, rather than allowing me to dwell on what happened yesterday or last year.”
+“It provides a clean slate to remind me of what I’m gonna do and what I need to accomplish, rather than allowing me to dwell on what happened yesterday or last year.”

 “I’m working hard on P.M.A. – that stands for Positive Mental Attitude.
-Sometimes with all the demands of life and this busy career, staying positive ain’t easy, but the Etch A Sketch helps me to overcome bad days in fishing … and in life,” explains Swindle, winner of nearly $2 million dollars as a pro.
+Sometimes with all the demands of life and this busy career, staying positive ain’t easy, but the Etch A Sketch helps me to overcome bad days in fishing … and in life,” explains Swindle, winner of nearly 2 million dollars as a pro.

-An Etch A Sketch would have been handy during the 2008 Elite Series season, as the mind-distracting, heartfelt anguish Gerald battled in questioning his brother’s young death was reflected in his only failure to qualify for the prestigious Bassmaster Classic in the past 10 years.
+An Etch A Sketch would have been handy during the 2008 Elite Series season, as the mind-distracting, heartfelt anguish Gerald battled in questioning his brother’s young death was reflected in his only failure to qualify for the prestigious Bassmaster Classic in the past ten years.

-“People got their way of coping – oh and I got mine.”– from Lee Brice’s song “I Drive Your Truck”
+“People got their way of coping – oh and I got mine.”– from Lee Brice’s song “I Drive Your Truck.”